 I will throw it out there that I'm not the biggest fan of peat moss, for the reason that it's not the most sustainable product but it is affordable and easily found.
 Peat moss is more acidic where coconut coir is neutral.
 I've used both and do prefer the coconut coir when I can swing the cost.

 The perlite is what will allow drainage and space for the roots to grow.
 Plus, the girls love smashing it between their fingers like popcorn!

 Oh compost.
 It's simply delicious and vital for plants to thrive.
 In our area, it's not the easiest to find good quality compost at an affordable rate (I envy the farmer's who pay $14 a yard for GORGEOUS rich compost!).
 We opt to make our own and only purchase when absolutely necessary.
 To learn more about making your own compost be sure to read my Nitty Gritty Compost Part I and Part II.

 The addition of garden soil may sound alarming, don't seedlings need sterile mix?!
-Unless you have a known disease your soil is pretty safe. you could also substitute with more compost.
+Unless you have a known disease your soil is safe.
+You could also substitute this component with additional compost, if you would prefer.
 The reason behind the garden soil is that ideally it aids in the shock of the transplant, that way the little plants already have a little taste of what their eventual home will be.
 I haven't had a problem incorporating soil from our garden into the blocking mix, plus- I like free components!

 The blood meal, bone meal and wood ash can be supplemented with other amendments, as long as the plants get some base nutritional needs.
 Some growers prefer not to have fertilizers in the soil for starting seeds, I personally haven't seen a downside and love that I don't need to feed the seedlings for a few weeks, since that's about how long it takes for them to gobble up all the good stuff in the soil mix.
 To learn more about plant nutrition be sure to read my post Nitty Gritty on Plant Nutrition.